 A Policy on Board Diversity and Succession Planning for the Board of Directors andSenior Management as devised by the Nomination and Remuneration Committee is in place toensure adequate diversity in the Board of Directors of the Company and for orderlysuccession for appointments on the Board of Directors and Senior Management.

-The Nomination and Remuneration Committee of the Board has formulated and laid downCriteria and Manner for Evaluation of Performance specifying the criteria for performanceevaluation of the Board its Committees and individual Directors and manner forperformance evaluation pursuant to provisions of Section 178 of the Act and ListingRegulations and as per requirements of Section 134 of the Act.
-The manner in which formalannual evaluation has been made is disclosed below -
+The Nomination and Remuneration Committee of the Board has formulated and laid downCriteria and Manner for Evaluation of Performance of the Board its Committees andindividual Directors pursuant to provisions of Section 178 of the Act and ListingRegulations.
+As per requirements of Section 134 of the Act the manner in which formalannual evaluation has been made is disclosed below -

 A. The Board evaluated the roles functions and duties performed by the IndependentDirectors (IDs) of the Company.
 Each ID was evaluated by all other Directors but not bythe Director being evaluated.
 The Board also reviewed the manner in which IDs followguidelines of professional conduct as specified in Schedule IV to the Act.
 The adherenceto Section 149 of the Act the aforesaid Schedule IV the Listing Regulations and otherapplicable provisions of law by the IDs were also reviewed by the Board.

 B. Performance review of all the Non-Independent Directors of the Company was made onthe basis of the activities undertaken by them expectations of Board level ofparticipation roles played by them leadership qualities and their overall performanceand contribution in the development and growth of the business and operations of theCompany.